 Because you have to be careful not to postpone the necessary CSS, removing CSS that prohibits the display of above-the-fold material can sometimes be a little more challenging.
-The essential rendering path can be shortened and page load times decreased by lowering the number of render-blocking resources, which will also improve user experience and SEO.
+The essential rendering path can be shortened and page load times decreased by lowering the number of render-blocking resources, which will also improve user experience and Search Engine Optimization.

 There are three techniques to lessen render-blocking resources' impact and quantity:

 - Delay the download of these resources to make them non-render blocking resources.

 - Reduce the total amount of render-blocking resources by employing strategies like bundling.
 This also means fewer HTTP requests.

 - Utilize minification to shrink the size of a resource so that the website loads faster.